 Does ‘education’ include school or university fees?

 The simple answer is “no”.
 However equipment for sporting excellence and in some circumstances, the purchase of books and uniforms etc. may be considered a legitimate request.
-Music lessons would certainly be considered a legitimate extra curricular activity for children of school age.

 Note: All individuals applying for a grant for educational purposes must include the name of the educational establishment in the text area “Further Information” on the application form.

 Charitable work in the UK or abroad is a legitimate activity.
 However, the advisors will require to see proof that such work is actually being undertaken, and that any grant money will be applied to a serious and not a frivolous purpose.

 Am I required to report on the use of my grant?

 Within 3 months of receiving a grant, applicants are required to inform the advisors when and how the grant has been used, including all invoices and receipts.
 See “Standing Orders”.